mcelep/blog/network-policies/README.md

 [Open Policy Agent(OPA)](https://www.openpolicyagent.org/) is a Cloud Native Computing Foundation project and it aims at solving 'policy enforcement' problem across the Cloud-Native stack(Kubernetes, Docker, Envoy, Terraform,etc.).
 OPA comes with a language called [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) to author policies efficiently and other than Rego, there are a number of tools & components in OPA to make use of policies easier & efficient.

 The quickest way auditing Network Policies automatically can be implemented directly on a K8S cluster.
 OPA comes with a component called [Gatekeeper](https://www.openpolicyagent.org/docs/latest/kubernetes-introduction/) This components is an Admission Controller, and it aims at managing and enforcing policies easily on K8S clusters.
 That is, one can hook into [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) mechanism of Kubernetes to reject K8S Resource modifications that are not allowed by policies.
-By writing rego policies that control what Network Policies are allowed and rejected, a developer will have very quick feedback regarding which network traffic is allowed.
+By writing *Rego* policies that control what Network Policies are allowed and rejected, a developer will have very quick feedback regarding which network traffic is allowed.

 ## Debugging